Lameisha/Coffee-sales-dashboard/README.md

 Coffee sales database and Power BI dashboard project developed for sales analysis and data visualization.

-The database tables were created from scratch using MySQL Workbench and later prepared for CSV file and dashboard integration.
+The database was designed and created from scratch using MySQL Workbench.
+The data was then prepared for CSV file export and intergrated to Power BI to create dashboard visualization and business insights.

 ## Features

 - Database tables created from scratch
-- Sales, cost and profit tracking
+- Sales, revenue, cost and profit analysis
-- Interactive Power BI dashboard visualization
+- Interactive Power BI dashboard
+- Data modeling with tables relationship
+- KPI reporting and visualization

 ## Tools Used

 - SQL
 - MySQL workbench
 - Power BI
+- DAX measure

 ## Database tables: